MatthewKollmer/works-in-progress/vrt_work/us-lynching-victims/README.md

 - spending more time reading about BERT's variables (text length, number of epochs, etc.) and testing results with variable changes

 I hope to report back with some demonstrable code soon!

+### March 13 Update

+I have officially finished the classification task.
+Hooray!
+It's 9pm right now, and I am tired, so I'm gonna keep this short.
+But basically, I expanded the training data, turned the classification task into a simple yes/no binary, fine-tuned BERT three separate times and compared results from each time to determine final classifications.
+This whole process can be viewed here: [https://github.com/MatthewKollmer/us_lynching_victims/blob/main/07_BERT_classifier.ipynb](https://github.com/MatthewKollmer/us_lynching_victims/blob/main/07_BERT_classifier.ipynb)

+Lot's more I could say, but I'll save it for tomorrow's meeting and other journal entries down the line.
+In sum, though: I'm happy with the outcomes and I feel good about the whole process.
+I think it's sound.